asvirdi/ML-workshop-ali/labs/lab 2.md

 * We are going to `clone` this code repository on our workstations using Git we setup earlier.
 Cloning gets us a copy of an exisiting Git repository.
 It is a smart way for developers and technicians to collaborate on work

+* Open terminal or command prompt

+* Go to a directory of your preference (eg. C/Development)

-* Run `git clone https://rbcgithub.fg.rbc.com/kft0/workshop` in a directory where of your preference
+* Run `git clone https://rbcgithub.fg.rbc.com/kft0/workshop` in a directory of your preference (eg. C/Development)

 * If you are not able to clone, the repository folder is also available in your email.
 You can download and open this to continue.